 Joanna Lawson

-I work on empirically informed philosophy of mind, metaphysics, and epistemology.
+My research focuses on empirically informed philosophy of mind, metaphysics, and epistemology.

 You can email me at: joanna [dot] lawson [at] okstate [dot] edu